uwnrg/minotaur-cpp/CONTRIBUTING.md

 */
 ```

-which would be impossible if the function comment header used `/* */`.
+which would be impossible if the function comment header used `/* */` (since the comment would only go until the first `*/`
+that is encountered.

 ### Never Use `using namespace` in a Header File